Are you looking for ways to travel from Guatemala City to Antigua?

 Before I started to plan my first trip to Guatemala I had no idea how I was going to get to Antigua.

-After finding a Spanish teacher from the local Spanish school, I got the answers I needed.
-Here I’ll share with you everything that I learned.
+After finding a Spanish teacher at the local Spanish school, I got the answers I needed to have a smooth journey and so can you.

 Guatemala City to Antigua